gajus/gitdown/.gitdown/helpers/include.md

 Includes the contents of the file to the document.

-The included file can have Gitdown JSON hooks.
+The included file can have GitDown JSON hooks.

 #### Example